 In addition to his strong business background, he has contributed to a variety of community and education organisations, including Chairman of the Clean Up NZ Trust, the Auckland University of Technology (AUT) Foundation, the AUT School of Hotel and Restaurant Studies Advisory Committee and the AUT Maori Scholarship Committee, and as a Trustee of Ronald McDonald House Charities.
 In 2001 he chaired the Government Task Force on Business Compliance Cost.

 Temuera Hall (Te Arawa, Ngati Tuwharetoa) has more than 15 years investment and asset management experience with the Taupo Moana Group, and for the past 10 years has been its Managing Director.

 Temuera is also a director of Rangunui Partnership Ltd, interim Chairman of Unimar Limited, Chairman and executive member of the Federation of Maori Authorities representing Ngati Tuwharetoa.
 Temuera is also a member of the Institute of Financial Advisors and Institute of Directors.

 Richard Ian Leggat, BSc

-Richard brings 30 years experience across manufacturing, sales and marketing, governance and financial management in a range of industries, with a particular focus on investment advice to institutional clients – most recently for UBS NZ.
-Richard currently works part time in a sales and marketing role for a Christchurch based ecommerce company – Estar Online.
+Richard brings 30 years experience across manufacturing, sales and marketing, governance and financial management in a range of industries, with a particular focus on investment advice to institutional clients.
+For the past three years Richard has been a full time director with positions on a number of government and sporting organisations.

 David Willis is a company director and business advisor with nearly 30 years experience including in accountancy, mergers and acquisitions, banking and technology.